 In the depths of a pandemic, this question is probably only one that a middle-class vegan like myself could worry about.
 But here goes…

-Evan has a milk allergy so has been dairy-free since birth (except for that one time I tried to force him to drink formula after waking up every 45 mins for a feed for five nights in a row).
-Although he’s not technically vegan as he does have meat if there’s no vegan alternative when we’re eating out, he’s probably about 95% vegan.
-I appreciate this sounds similar to the ‘almost vegetarian because I don’t eat meat at home argument’, but any reduction in eating animal products is better than nothing.
+Evan has a milk allergy so has been dairy-free since birth (except for that one time I tried to force him to drink formula milk after waking up every 45 mins for a feed for five nights in a row).
+Although he’s dairy free, he’s not vegan as he does have meat if we’re eating out, so he’s about 90% vegan.
+I appreciate this sounds similar to the ‘almost vegetarian because I don’t eat meat at home’ argument, but any reduction in eating animal products is better than nothing.

 Last week, he had an appointment at the hospital to find out if he can have baked milk.
 He passed the test with a very close call on vomiting and can now have super small amounts of baked dairy in his diet.
-Anymore than a super small amount and he’s liable to break out into a rash, vomit and/or explode, hopefully we won’t find out.
+Any more than a micro amount and he’s liable to break out into a rash, vomit and/or explode, hopefully we won’t find out.